To be a well-managed financial institution respected by customers, regulators and financial peers

 First Independence Bank, a state‐chartered commercial bank, complies with all applicable laws, rules, regulations, and ordinances of the City of Detroit, the County of Wayne, the State of Michigan, and the federal government.
 FIB has experience providing services to entities and individuals of varying size and complexity.
 FIB conforms to National Automated Clearing House Association rules.
 All depositors of First Independence Bank are insured by the FDIC up to $250,000.

 First Independence Bank opened its doors on May 11, 1970.
 We have served the banking needs of the Detroit Metropolitan area for over 50 years and remain one of two banks headquartered in the City of Detroit, as well as the only African American‐owned bank headquartered in the State of Michigan.
 Treasury Management Services are generally managed from our Headquarters on Woodward Avenue in Detroit.
-Other Treasury operations may receive support from individuals in our Clinton Township office.

 The Bank is the majority owner of Minority Alliance Capital, LLC (“MAC Leasing”).
 MAC Leasing is a certified minority‐owned equipment leasing company providing equipment lease financing, leasing administration and lease advisory services for Fortune 1000 companies.
 Headquartered in West Bloomfield, Michigan, the company is jointly owned by two certified minority‐owned banks.
 MAC Leasing is committed to helping secure the best quality solutions for financing and managing the complex process of equipment acquisition, life cycle management and asset tracking.